artikcloud/artikcloud-js/docs/DevicesStatusApi.md

 var artikcloud_oauth = defaultClient.authentications['artikcloud_oauth'];
 artikcloud_oauth.accessToken = "YOUR ACCESS TOKEN"

-var apiInstance = new ArtikCloud.DevicestatusApi()
+var apiInstance = new ArtikCloud.DevicesStatusApi()

 var dids = "dids_example"; // {String} List of device ids (comma-separated) for which the statuses are requested.